deenacsc/CSharpGuidelines/_includes/0001_Introduction.md

 - realizes that not every developer is as capable, skilled or experienced to understand elegant, but potentially very abstract solutions;

 ## 1.3.
 Basic principles

-There are many unexpected things I run into during my work as a consultant, each deserving at least one guideline.
-Unfortunately, I still need to keep this document within a reasonable size.
-But unlike what some junior developers believe, that doesn't mean that something is okay just because it is not mentioned in this document.

-In general, if I have a discussion with a colleague about a smell that this document does not cover, I'll refer back to a set of basic principles that apply to all situations, regardless of context.
-These include:

 - The Principle of Least Surprise (or Astonishment): you should choose a solution that everyone can understand, and that keeps them on the right track.
 - Keep It Simple Stupid (a.k.a.
 KISS): the simplest solution is more than sufficient.